openforis/sepal-doc/docs/source/workflows/area_estimation.rst

    :width: 450
    :align: center

 Once you have set these input parameters, select :code:`Check` on the left side of the window.
 This page will simply plot your samples on a world map.
 Fix the locations of your plots by specifying the correct columns to use as the X and Y coordinates in the map.
-Click the drop down menus and select the appropriate coordinate columns for X and Y coordinates.
+Select the drop down menus and choose the appropriate coordinate columns for X and Y coordinates.
 X coordinate should be LON; Y coordinate should be LAT.

-Next, click the :code:`Results` page on the left side of the screen.
+Next, select the :code:`Results` page on the left side of the screen.

 The **Results** page will display a few different accuracy statistics, including a **Confusion Matrix, Area Estimates,** and a **Graph** of area estimates with confidence intervals.
 The Confusion Matrix enables you to assess the agreement of the map and validation data sets.

-The rows represent your assignments while the columns represent the map classifier's.
+The rows represent your assignments, while the columns represent the map classifier's.
 The diagonal represents the number of samples that are in agreement, while the off diagonal cells represent points that were not mapped correctly (or potentially not interpreted correctly).

 .. figure:: ../_images/workflows/area_estimation/confusion_matrix_output_sepal.png
    :alt: The confusion matrix output by SEPAL.
    :width: 450
    :align: center

-Typically you would have to create the confusion table yourself and calculate the accuracies, however, the SAE-Analysis tool does this for you.
+Typically, you would have to create the confusion table yourself and calculate the accuracies; however, the SAE-Analysis tool does this for you.

 .. seealso::

-    -   If you completed section `section 4.3.1`_, how does the SAE-Analysis tool's calculations compare with your own?
+    -   If you completed `Section 4.3.1`_, how does the SAE-Analysis tool's calculations compare with your own?
-    -   You can download confusion matrix as tabular data (.csv) using the button.
+    -   You can download the confusion matrix as tabular data (a CSV file) using the button.

 Under **Area estimates**, the table shows you the area estimates, and producer's and user's accuracies, all of which were calculated from the error matrix and the class areas (sample weights) from the map product you are assessing.

 Estimations are broken up into simple and stratified estimates, each of which has its own confidence interval.
 In this exercise we collected validation data using a stratified sample, so the values we need to use are the stratified random values.
 Note that all area estimates are in map units.
-You can change your desired **confidence interval** using the slider at the top of the panel.
-You can Download area estimates as tabular data (.csv) using the button.
+You can change your desired **confidence interval** by using the slider at the top of the panel.
+You can Download area estimates as tabular data (a CSV file) using the button.

 .. figure:: ../_images/workflows/area_estimation/area_estimate.png
-   :alt: The area estimates screen in SEPAL.
+   :alt: The Area estimates screen in SEPAL.
    :align: center

 The **Graph** plots area estimates based on: map pixel count, stratified random sample, simple random sample, unbiased stratified random and direct estimate stratified random.

-In this exercise we collected validation data using a stratified sample, so the values we need to use are the stratified random values.
+In this exercise, we collected validation data using a stratified sample, so the values we need to use are the stratified random values.
 Need to define unbiased stratified random and direct estimate stratified random.

 .. note::

-    Note that the Map pixel count value differs from these stratified random sample estimates.
-This shows how using a map pixel count is a poor estimation of actual area.
+    The Map pixel count value differs from these stratified random sample estimates.
+This shows how using a Map pixel count is a poor estimation of actual area.

 .. figure:: ../_images/workflows/area_estimation/area_estimate_graph.png
    :alt: A graph of the area estimates based on different sample design.